JaidenAGrimminck/bot/readme.md

 This project is supposed to be sort of a capstone project for my senior year of high school... but on a personal level (rather than for school).
 It's a fun project that I'm having a great time exploring all sorts of areas from robotics to neural networks.

-*Are you also a teenager and on Hackclub?
+*Are you also a teenager and on Hack Club?
 See my progress [here!](https://hackclub.slack.com/archives/C083HATD5DX)*

 ## Prerequisites